SAP-samples/teched2022-DA180/exercises/ex6/README.md

 <br>

-If any of the indicators show a too high correlation with the target column price_class (which has been derived from average price-class levels), there is the risk of information leakage from indicators to the model target.
-Therefore we want evaluate the numeric feature correlations with the HANA ML correlation plot.
+If any of the __indicators show a too high correlation with the target column__ price_class (which has been derived from average price-class levels), there is the risk of information leakage from indicators to the model target.
+Therefore we want evaluate the __numeric feature correlations__ with the HANA ML __correlation plot__.

 ````Python
 # Evaluate correlation of indicators with AVG(e5) and thus target class